‘Baywatch’ Hottie Donna D’Errico, 52, Rocks Tight Jeans & Boots Alongside ’90 Day Fiance’ Stars David & Annie

 Donna never seems to mind showcasing her killer physique in revealing clothing.
 She’s often seen sporting skimpy ensembles in her online snaps.

-As previously reported by The Inquisitr, the actress recently bowled over her fans when she posed in a white lingerie set.
+As previously reported by The Inquisitr, the actress recently bowled her fans over when she posed in a white lingerie set.
 To date, that pic has reeled in more than 9,000 likes and over 350 comments.